 A healthy lifestyle can help prevent metabolic syndrome.
-This includes losing weight if you’re overweight, getting more physical activity and eating a healthy diet.
+This includes losing weight if you’re overweight.
+It also includes getting more physical activity and eating a healthy diet.
 Also, if you smoke, you should stop.

 If you already have metabolic syndrome, making these healthy lifestyle choices can help reduce your risk of heart disease and other health problems.
 If lifestyle changes alone can’t control your risk factors for heart disease, such as high blood pressure, your doctor may prescribe medicine to help.

 Not being active is one of the biggest risk factors for heart disease.
-It’s important to get some kind of exercise on a regular basis.
+It’s important to get exercise on a regular basis.
 Start by talking with your family doctor, especially if you haven’t been active for a while.
 You may need to begin with some light exercise, such as walking.
 Then you can gradually increase how hard you exercise and for how long.
 A good goal for many people is to work up to exercising 4 to 6 times a week for 30 to 60 minutes at a time.
-A minimum of 120 minutes a week is best for good health.
+A minimum of 150 minutes a week is best for good health.
+Two days of resistance or strength training each week is also recommended for health.
 Your doctor can help you set a goal that’s right for you.

-I have type 2 diabetes.
+- I have type 2 diabetes or prediabetes.
 Is it possible I have metabolic syndrome?